TheLeopardsH/GoogleDorks/README.md

     site: Shows results to specific site for john carrier.
     Example: site:facebook.com  John carrier

-    intitle: Restricts results to titles of webpages.
+    intitle: Restricts results to titles of webpages.This will ask google to show pages that have the term in their html title.
     Example: intitle:”Jobs in Defence”

-    inurl: Restricts results to the URL of a website. combination of inurl and site
+    inurl: Restricts results to the URL of a website.Searches for specified term in the URL.
-    Example: inurl:about site:indeed.com
+    Example: inurl:register.php , inurl:about

+    allintext:

     filetype: Searches for specific filetypes based on the extensions.
     Example: filetype:pdf site:indeed.com